 As a good rule of thumb, know your financial plan long before you leave.
 Taking turns paying or simply keeping a money log to deal with at the end of the trip (or during) are both good options for financial travel planning.

-Yes, you will have all day every day to do this but travel arguments often stem from unspoken built up resentments.
+Yes, you will have all day every day to do this but travel arguments often stem from unspoken built-up resentments.
 It is valid to want to keep your cool about silly things that bug you, but at some point, little things can pile on and crush your cool, so best to talk it out instead of taking it out on your travel buddy.

 It is inevitable to require some alone time when traveling with the same people 24/7.
 But alone time is healthy and shouldn’t be anything to feel bad about.
 It is important to know beforehand that at some point you will probably want to wander off and do your own thing so be okay with it.
-You aren’t abandoning each other so there should be no reason to feel guilty for going your own way for a while or to take offense when you buddy does the same.
+You aren’t abandoning each other so there should be no reason to feel guilty for going your own way for a while or to take offense when your buddy does the same.

-Taking a break from each other for a few days of even just a few hours may be all you need to reset and remember why you went on this trip together in the first place.
+Taking a break from each other for a few days or even just a few hours may be all you need to reset and remember why you went on this trip together in the first place.

 Consideration and cooperation are things great travel partners are good at and will honor well.
-It will be important to courteously keep with your agreed upon plans and to do so in a timely and respectful manner.
+It will be important to courteously keep with your agreed-upon plans and to do so in a timely and respectful manner.

 Be ready to go when there’s a train to catch, share space and utilities respectfully, lend and return borrowed supplies… See, it’s not that difficult.
 In respecting your combined interests, it is also important to consider your travel buddy’s personal interests.

 After a certain point, you may become aware of your travel companions’ strengths and weaknesses and be able to anticipate the latter.
 Simply asking how they are doing may be all they need to open up before anger, tiredness or hunger gets the best of them.